varnishcache/varnish-cache/doc/sphinx/reference/varnishd.rst

 Storage Backend
 ---------------

-Multiple storage backend (when the cached and in-flight objects are held) can be defined, and VCL can pilot which store is used by setting the `beresp.storage` variable (see `man vcl-var` for more information).
+Multiple storage backends (where the cached and in-flight objects are held) can be defined, and VCL can pilot which store is used by setting the `beresp.storage` variable (see `man vcl-var` for more information).